mzahorik/f5-ingress-ctlr/README.md

 These annotations control the Infoblox IP address allocation on a per-Ingress basis.
 Both annotations must be set, otherwise they are both ignored.
 If these annotations are unset, see virtual-server.f5.com/ip.

-If these annotations exist, upon creating a virtual server on the BIG-IP, an Infoblox host record will be created on the next available IP in the subnet specified by the F5_VIP_CIDR environment variable.
+If these annotations exist, upon creating a virtual server on the BIG-IP, an Infoblox host record will be created on the next available IP in the subnet specified by the INFOBLOX_SUBNET environment variable.
 Once the virtual server on the BIG-IP is removed, through removal of the Ingress object in Kubernetes, the host entry in the Infoblox will be removed.

 A custom attribute named "F5-IPAM" must be present on the Infoblox.
 This can be set under Administration -> Extensible Attributes.
-The controller will only add records with "F5-IPAM" set to "true", and will only delete records within the F5_VIP_CIDR subnet with "F5-IPAM" set to "true".
+The controller will only add records with "F5-IPAM" set to "true", and will only delete records within the INFOBLOX_SUBNET with "F5-IPAM" set to "true".

 To be documented: